orchidsoftware/orchid.software/docs/en/docs/filters.md

 ```

 To use filters in your own models,
-you need to connect the trait `Orchid\Filters\Filterable` and pass an array of classes to the `filtersApply` function:
+you need to connect the trait `Orchid\Filters\Filterable` and pass an array of classes to the `filters` function:

 ```php
 use App\Model;